whoisaravind/Testing--master/content/about/index.md

   - Advanced Excel
 ---

 Hello!
-I'm a product of evolution.
+Driving the business by staying kind

 Currently working as a Management Trainee at [BSH](https://www.bsh-group.com/) and outside work, I occasionally blog on [Medium](https://medium.com/@aravindnk).